 World Asthma Day was created in 1998 by the Global Initiative for Asthma (GINA).
 It is observed annually on the first Tuesday in May.

-Facts about World Asthma Day
+Top 10 Facts for World Asthma Day in 2026

 In the News and Trending in the US for World Asthma Day